Abolfazl-Mousavi/SolarSystem-three.js/README.md

 ## Description

-_My portfolio has a live home page with some living objects if you click on the objects you will route to a new page with some information about me those pages have some beautiful styles. see my portfolio in the link below. _
+My portfolio has a live home page with some living objects if you click on the objects you will route to a new page with some information about me those pages have some beautiful styles. see my portfolio in the link below.

 ## Setup/Installation Requirements

 * there is no setups just clone it

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+* then npm install

 ## Known Bugs